 The evil men (and women) at Holborn Assets Dubai – including Claudia Shaw and Adrian Luscombe-Whyte who was also flogging Premier New Earth Recycling to his victims – should be removed from financial services.
 The good men and women should go and work for/with an ethical firm.

-Philip Parker, Robert Parker, Simon Parker, Gerard J Leahy, Adrian Bliss, Alexander Herbert, Andrew Jarvis, Daniel Quinn, Joanne Phillips, Michele Carby, Nicholas Thompson, Rubina Khan, Ryan Quinn, Vince Truong, Andrew Marshall, Leo Haughney, Usman Ahmed, Syeda Al-Iqtadar, Steven Downey, Steve Lawton, Simon Burrass, Sam Ebbs, Richard Hanna, Payal Trehan, Paul Barrass, Paul Baker, Mark Powsney, Jamie Arthur, Anthony Murray, Kapil Mathur, Janet Knight, Jamie Arthur, Guillermo Martorell, Gavin Webster, Edward Steffens, Creigh Classey, Conor O’Shaughnessy, Colin Estlick, Claudia Shaw, Ben Buckley, Adrian Luscombe-Whyte, Mark Perry, Tim Sant, Stuart Bichard, Richard Colburn, Kevin Curtis, Alison Sant, Jason O’Connell, Ian Leigh, Gerard Frew, David Wells, Darin Brownlee-Jones, Colin Kneale, Bryan Wawman, Vivian Van Eeden, Charlotte Healy, Joanne Phillips, Nicola Lee, Craig Turner, Helen Dale, Jason Freeborn, Michael Hitchcock, Nick Benbrook, Ceejay Jimenez, Jithin C, Catherine Hall, Chimaa Meftah, Rubina Khan
+Philip Parker, Robert Parker, Simon Parker, Gerard J Leahy, Adrian Bliss, Alexander Herbert, Andrew Jarvis, Daniel Quinn, Joanne Phillips, Michele Carby, Nicholas Thompson, Rubina Khan, Ryan Quinn, Vince Truong, Andrew Marshall, Leo Haughney, Usman Ahmed, Syeda Al-Iqtadar, Steven Downey, Steve Lawton, Simon Burrass, Sam Ebbs, Richard Hanna, Payal Trehan, Paul Barrass, Paul Baker, Mark Powsney, Jamie Arthur, Anthony Murray, Kapil Mathur, Janet Knight, Jamie Arthur, Guillermo Martorell, Gavin Webster, Edward Steffens, Creigh Classey, Conor O’Shaughnessy, Colin Estlick, Claudia Shaw, Ben Buckley, Adrian Luscombe-Whyte, Tim Sant, Stuart Bichard, Richard Colburn, Kevin Curtis, Alison Sant, Jason O’Connell, Ian Leigh, Gerard Frew, David Wells, Darin Brownlee-Jones, Colin Kneale, Bryan Wawman, Vivian Van Eeden, Charlotte Healy, Joanne Phillips, Nicola Lee, Craig Turner, Helen Dale, Jason Freeborn, Michael Hitchcock, Nick Benbrook, Ceejay Jimenez, Jithin C, Catherine Hall, Chimaa Meftah, Rubina Khan